- Teams must have pre-registered and nominated a contact person.

 - We will publish all technical documents (anonymous or otherwise).

 - Teams are encouraged – but not required – to provide us with access to the system/model and to make their code open source.

-- All teams will be referred to using anonymous codenames in rank ordering.
+- Teams may reserve the right to be referred to using anonymous code names in the published rank ordering.

 What information can I use?

 For training, teams can not use external data but can expand the official training data through automated modifications and remixing, i.e. data augmentation strategies.
 However, teams that do this must make a second submission using only the official audio files.
 Any audio or metadata can be used during training and development, but during evaluation, the enhancement algorithm will not have access to all of the data (see next section).

 The only data that can be used by the Enhancement Processor during evaluation are